Check—And Then Check Again

 - A lump in the underarm area

-In addition to self-exams, you should get an annual mammogram, beginning at age 40.
+You should get an annual mammogram, beginning at age 40.
 Mammograms take x-ray images of your breasts, using two panels that compress each breast as thinly as possible.
 This lets the technician get a good look at your breast tissue, to see if there are any unusual masses or nodules.
+In addition to traditional 2D mammography services, 3D mammograms, which capture x-ray images of the breast layer by layer, are available and recommended for women who have dense breast tissue.

 The process can be a bit uncomfortable—it’ll feel like a really hard squeeze.
 A mammogram usually takes 30 minutes or less, but can take longer in certain instances.
 It is the best, most accurate way of detecting breast cancer.